-You have to, after having built the necessary fitness first, begin to implement higher training efforts and increase the time spent at those efforts.
+In addition, you have to begin to implement higher training efforts and increase the time spent at those efforts.

 What are some example workouts that will help you to that end goal?

-Too many runners think you have to run more miles to run a better marathon time, which isn’t the case.
+Too many runners think you have to run more miles to run a better marathon time.
 It is quality that breeds personal bests, not quantity.

-The key is, over time, teaching your body to handle running at harder paces for longer periods of time.
-As time goes on, your long runs will look like this.
+The key is to teach the body to handle running at harder paces for longer periods of time.
+Below are a few examples of these faster, varied paced long runs.

 Which of these two runs do think will better prepare you to run a 4.00 marathon?

-A better question is which of these two runs will teach you to use more fat at speeds closer to your goal pace and conserve carbohydrates stores?
+A better question is which of these two runs will teach you to use more fat at your goal pace and conserve carbohydrates stores?

-This will teach your body to not only burn fat, but more importantly burn fat relative to the speeds you are trying to race at.
+This will teach your body to not only burn fat.
+More importantly, burn fat relative to the speeds you are trying to race at.

-It takes patience and persistence to get yourself to these fitness levels but having a long-term approach to your training and understanding the physiology that goes behind it is going to make you a much more successful runner in 2013.
+It takes patience and persistence to get yourself to these fitness levels.
+That being said, having a long-term approach, understanding the physiology and patience will make you a much more successful runner in 2023.